-- (1) words and ideas; focus on concepts associated with the ancient Greek and Roman civilisations of the Mediterranean and key words in English derived from Greek and Latin; - (2) a knowledge of English word-formation and evolution from the lexical resources of the Greek and Latin languages, particularly as this knowledge enhances word-building skills and increases confidence in the use of English of an academic register.
+- i. words and ideas: focus on concepts associated with the ancient Greek and Roman civilisations of the Mediterranean and key words in English derived from Greek and Latin; - a knowledge of English word-formation and evolution from the lexical resources of the Greek and Latin languages, particularly as this knowledge enhances word-building skills and increases confidence in the use of English of an academic register.

-Lecture times: 1st semester: 5th period; 2nd semester: 5th and 8th periods.
+Lecture times: 1st semester: Monday, Tuesday, Wednesday 5th period; 2nd semester: Monday, Tuesday, Wednesday 5th or 8th periods.